Guyana Girl Guides Association

 The Guyana Girl Guides Association (GGGA) is the national Guiding organization of Guyana.
-It serves 3,719 members (as of 2018).
-Founded in 1922, the girls-only organization became a full member of the World Association of Girl Guides and Girl Scouts in 1969.
+It serves 3,971 members (as of 2018).
+Founded in 1922, the girls-only organization became a full member of the World Association of Girl Guides and Girl Scouts in 1975.

-Guiding started in 1922 in Berbice, and became a branch association of the Guide Association in the United Kingdom in 1924.
+Guiding started in 1922 in Berbice, and it became an officially registered branch association of the Guide Association in the United Kingdom in 1924.
+It became an associate member of the World Association of Girl Guides and Girl Scouts in 1969 and a full member in 1975.
 It is the country's oldest association dedicated to the social development and wellness of girls and young women.

-In 2019, first lady Sandra Granger was patron of the Guyana Girl Guides Association.
+In 2019, first lady Sandra Granger was the patron of the Guyana Girl Guides Association.
+In 2024, the Association celebrated its 100th anniversary, and Mignon Bowen-Phillips gave a speech praising the Association for its efforts to support girls in developing life skills and leadership abilities.

 Program

 The association is divided in four sections according to age: